Founder & Lead Editor

 What Makes Saucony Endorphin Pro 4 Stand Out?

-They didn't stop there.
-They threw in a new Super Responsive Sockliner (SRS).
-That sounds like marketing fluff, but it genuinely adds to that immediate step-in comfort.
-Combine all that with their signature SPEEDROLL geometry—that aggressive rocker shape that just wants to tip you forward—and you get a shoe that’s less of a brutal, stiff racing flat and more of a propulsive, comfortable cruiser.
+They also added a new Super Responsive Sockliner (SRS).
+It sounds like marketing, but it does help with that immediate step-in feel.
+Pair that with SPEEDROLL geometry (the aggressive rocker that wants to tip you forward), and the Pro 4 feels less like a harsh, stiff race flat and more like a propulsive cruiser you can actually live in.
 As one runner put it: "It's got that fabulous bounce, it's a wider fit, the Speedroll remains and overall it's a shoe that feels good for a lot of miles."

 Real Customer Experiences

-When you dig into what actual runners are saying, a few clear themes pop up.
+When you dig into what runners are saying, a few clear themes keep popping up.

-• A Polarizing Fit: The new fit is a bit of a "love it or leave it" topic.
-A huge portion of runners adore the roomier, more accommodating toe box, calling it a massive upgrade.
-However, runners with very narrow feet, or those who are used to that skin-tight, "fierce" race fit, found it a bit too relaxed and roomy.
+- A Polarizing Fit: The new fit is a “love it or leave it” topic.
+A lot of runners love the roomier toe box and call it a big upgrade.
+But runners with very narrow feet, or anyone used to a skin-tight, “fierce” race fit, sometimes find it too relaxed.

 "The protection I felt under my forefoot allowed my legs to feel fresh from start to finish, no matter the distance.
 This was also all while being highly responsive, letting me push my pace to its fullest potential."